Devices

 Deleting a Device

-To delete a device, click the “Delete Device” button at the bottom of the “Properties” tab.
-This will display a modal requiring you to confirm the action by typing the device name.
+To delete a device, select the “Delete Device …” option in a device’s dropdown menu in the list view, or click the “Delete Device” link at the bottom of the “Properties” tab.
+This will display a modal requiring you to confirm the action.

 Exporting Devices